Rosanna Staffa

 She is a recipient of a McKnight Advancement Grant, a Jerome Fellowship, and an AT&T/On Stage Grant.

-Rosanna holds a Ph.D. in Modern Foreign Languages from Universita degli Studi in Milan and an MFA in Fiction from the Naslund-Mann, formerly Spading University’s School of Creative and Professional Writing.
-She is a member of the Loft Literary Center and an Affiliated Member of the Playwrights’ Center in Minneapolis.
-She is a member of the Italian Cultural Center in Minneapolis, the Italian American Studies Association in New York, and of the Italian American Writers Association.
+Rosanna holds a Ph.D. in Modern Foreign Languages from Universita degli Studi in Milan and an MFA in Fiction from the Naslund-Mann School of Creative and Professional Writing.
+She is a member of the Italian Cultural Center and the Italian American Studies Association in New York, and of the Italian American Writers Association.
 She is a Hedgebrook Writers Retreat alumna.

 Rosanna is a Licensed Acupuncturist from the California Acupuncture College in Los Angeles and The Zhejiang College of Acupuncture in Hangzhou, PR of China